kchonka/kchonka/content/project/release-notes-brewbuddy/index.md

 <br>

 {{% callout note %}}
-BrewBuddy is a fictional app created for demonstration purposes in this portfolio.
-BrewBuddy is intended to represent an online platform that offers brewing tips and step-by-step guides to empower coffee enthusiasts to dive into the art of brewing.
+BrewBuddy is a fictional app created for demonstration in this portfolio, representing an online platform providing brewing tips and step-by-step guides to empower coffee enthusiasts in mastering the art of brewing.
 {{% /callout %}}